ufal/npfl129/exam/questions.md

   not need to write explicit formulas.
 [10]

 - Describe the part of the SMO algorithm which updates $b$ to maximize the Lagrangian.
-If you explain how is the update derived (so that if I performed the instructions, I would come up with two $b$ candidates and a rule how to utilize them), you do not need to write explicit formulas.
+If you explain how is the update derived (so that if I followed the instructions, I would come up with two $b$ candidates and a rule how to utilize them), you do not need to write explicit formulas.
 [10]